Vukodlok/Python-Cyber-Projects/README.md

 # Python-Cyber-Projects
 Scripts for automating common cybersecurity tasks

-I am currently working my way through some TCM Security courses and adding the scripts I create through the courses to this repository.
+I workied my way through some TCM Security courses and added the scripts I created through the courses to this repository.

 - ssh login brute force; modify the code for given known username, target IP, and password list
 - sha256 password crack; provide hash as a parameter in CLI